 I have a personal Facebook page.
 Why can’t I just use this to promote my business?

 You certainly can when you are first getting started.
 You may even want to continue promoting some of your personal wins for your business with the following on your personal accounts.
 But, business accounts on social media require a different way of communicating.
 The tone and engagement provide a level of trust and professionalism you want (hopefully).
-It’s imperative that you shift your thinking away from the causal posts on personal accounts into a revenue-focused business mindset.
+It’s less about becoming “salesy” and more about becoming intentional.
+Personal social media is expressive, whereas business social media is directional.

 Social media is another marketing tool for your company.
 It’s a way to promote your brand, to stay relevant to your consumers, and to maintain a professional network.
 All content that goes out on your social media business accounts need to reflect the mission, vision and core values of your company.